I like when things work together.

 - We get pulled in to things we’re interested in and have trouble switching gears.

-We actually have it easy in our family, in a way: Chris, Sarah and I are all introverts.
+We actually have it easy in our family, in a way: Chris, Ashar and I are all introverts.
 We’re very different, but we go along well together because, without even trying, we’re used to giving each other space.

 Funny introvert story: One time, the three of us took a two-and-a-half-hour car trip.
 We probably said about 5 sentences between us the whole time.
-When we arrived, Sarah got out of the car and said, “That was a really nice ride!”
+When we arrived, Ashar got out of the car and said, “That was a really nice ride!”
 We are just comfortable in our own heads together.

 Some time shortly after that, the three of us went somewhere with someone who was clearly not comfortable with the silence.
 Then, and only then, we became uncomfortable too, because we felt like we had to change; that we were somehow “doing it wrong!”

-Regarding introverts and how we behave, here’s a fun read that helps explain why Sarah is so attached to her stuffed animals (bursting in to tears recently when one was “hurt” – torn) and why I can get so attached to characters in a book:
+Regarding introverts and how we behave, here’s a fun read that helps explain why Ashar is so attached to her stuffed animals (bursting in to tears recently when one was “hurt” – torn) and why I can get so attached to characters in a book:

 As I said, I think we have it easy.
 I told a friend last night that I think the hardest thing to do would be to meet the needs of a child who was very different from me – to parent an extrovert as an introvert, or, if I WERE an extrovert, to parent an introvert.
 I can’t imagine how hard that must be, and my heart goes out to those of you walking that out!